 When a healthy child is thirsty, he/she will be willing to drink water.
 There is never enough reason from a nutritional point of view to offer a child soft drinks or fruit juice.

 When a child refuses water, there is also no reason to try to force the child to drink water.

 There is little (if any) actual research suggesting that the human body needs to be pumped full of eight glasses of water per day for optimal functioning, as is commonly believed.
 (For more on this, read Do you really need to drink eight cups of water a day?)
-It is rather profitable for marketers of energy drinks, fruit juices and bottled water to perpetuate this
+It is rather profitable for marketers of energy drinks, fruit juices and bottled water to perpetuate this myth though.

 3. Children’s energy needs vary greatly over time

 Children who are going through a growth spurt have an increased need for nutrients and calories.
 Do not be concerned if your child has an insatiable appetite at times!
 There is no need to tell a child that he or she cannot have a third or fourth serving of healthy food, with emphasis on the words ‘healthy food’ here.
 Growth spurts present a wonderful opportunity to introduce new foods and new tastes.
 As the saying goes, hunger is the best sauce!